-For years, TransCelerate’s Member Companies noted that clinical trial Sites were heavily burdened by using many different platforms, each requiring unique login credentials, to perform clinical trial responsibilities and communicate with their Sponsors.
-In addition to the high costs and redundant efforts involved in developing and maintaining individual Sponsor portals, the existence of disparate processes and tools within these portals increased both risk of error and support needed for Site Users.
+For years, TransCelerate’s Member Companies noted that clinical trial sites were heavily burdened by using many different platforms, each requiring unique login credentials, to perform clinical trial responsibilities and communicate with their sponsors.
+In addition to the high costs and redundant efforts involved in developing and maintaining individual sponsor portals, the existence of disparate processes and tools within these portals increased both risk of error and support needed for site users.

 The Shared Investigator Platform (SIP) was built as a cross-industry solution designed to address these challenges and ultimately enhance efficiency during clinical trial planning and execution.
 TransCelerate Member Companies that choose to adopt the SIP can increase engagement with investigative sites and eliminate the need to develop and maintain company-specific portals.
 Additionally, the system will allow expanded insights to clinical trials for regulatory bodies.
-The SIP is offered by Cognizant, and is the only solution in the clinical trial space, designed with Sites and for Sites, which houses multiple Sponsors and allows for integration with other clinical systems.
+The SIP is offered by Cognizant, and is the only solution in the clinical trial space, designed with and for sites, which houses multiple sponsors and allows for integration with other clinical systems.

 Benefits for Sites:

 - Increased efficiency and reduced administrative burden due to centralized point of access more unified experience, harmonized content and services

 - Reduced study startup time and redundant training

 - More time with patients due to a decrease in redundant requests for information (e.g.: feasibility surveys), essential documents, and training

 - Increased efficiency in accessing study data and information about trials